Radio Emission from Broad Absorption Line Quasars: Abstract

 \section{Abstract}

-Absorption Line Quasars (ALQs) generally exhibit significant outflows that may interact with the surrounding medium, resulting in radio emission.
-We selected a sample of 13 powerful radio-quiet (RQ) ALQs, where the UV outflow kinetic power is measurable, and detected nine of them with the Very Large Array at 5.5\,GHz and 9.0\,GHz.
-The radio emission is mostly unresolved, indicating no emission beyond a spatial scale of $\sim$ 1--3\,kpc.
+Broad Absorption Line Quasars (BALQs) generally exhibit significant outflows that may interact with the surrounding medium, resulting in radio emission.
+We selected a sample of 13 powerful radio-quiet (RQ) BALQs, where the UV outflow kinetic power is measurable, and detected nine of them with the Very Large Array A configuration at 5.5\,GHz and 9.0\,GHz.
+The radio emission is mostly unresolved and is generally constrained within a scale of $<$ 1--4\,kpc.
 In the nine detected objects, the radio spectral slope $\alpha_{5.5-9.0}$ is steep ($< -0.5$) in five objects and is flat or inverted ($> -0.5$) in four objects.
 We discuss how the steep-slope emission can be associated with the UV outflows, and how the flat-slope emission can be intrinsically steep but flattened by free-free absorption from the UV outflowing gas.
-However, we find no correlation between the radio luminosity and the estimated outflow kinetic power, which suggests that the outflows are not a major source of the observed radio emission.
-In addition, the radio loudness of these RQ ALQs is comparable to that of typical RQ quasars, implying that the UV outflows do not lead to excess radio emission.
+However, we find no correlation between the radio luminosity and the estimated outflow kinetic power, which suggests that the outflows are likely not a major source of the observed radio emission.
+In addition, the radio loudness of these RQ BALQs is comparable to that of typical RQ quasars, implying that the UV outflows likely do not produce stronger radio emission compared to non-BALQs.
 Follow-up radio observations can test the free-free absorption interpretation and can be used as a new probe for outflows in AGN.

 \keywords{Active galactic nuclei --- Radio quiet quasars --- Radio continuum emission}